Conditions of access

 - used in a way to cause nuisance or disturbance to wildlife

-- used in a dangerous fashion or in a way or at a speed that is likely to cause injury
+- used in a dangerous fashion, at a speed, or in a manner that is likely to cause injury

-You must not do any of the following on an SA Water site:
+You must not do any of the following on an SA Water reservoir reserve:

 - enter the water or other infrastructure containing water, unless it is designated or permitted

-- enter the water below knee level, unless required to launch permitted watercraft and to retrieve or release a fish
+- enter the water below knee level, unless required to launch permitted watercraft or to retrieve or release a fish

 - cause, directly or indirectly, damage or interference to any SA Water property or property belonging to another person